Fossli Provincial Park

 Image Credit: Barbara Sibbald

 The trail winds through a deciduous forest, with Big Leaf Maples at least 20 m or 60ft high bearing leaves twice the size of a woman’s hand (mine).
 It was easy to stumble on the large rocks and small boulders along the path.
 We were so mesmerized by the thickness of the forest, the beautiful lush ferns, dangling Spanish moss, and the views of the creek that peeked out between the trees, that we didn’t spend much time looking at our feet.
 We were accompanied with the sounds of the rushing water almost all the way to the beach.
+This article offers free shipping on qualified products, or buy online and pick up in store today at Medical Department.

 Image Credit: Barbara Sibbald.
 The rocky trail